 What is it?
 The Plantar Fascia is a band of ligamentous-type tissue which joins the heel to the base of the toes.
 It is there to maintain and support the arch of the foot.
 Plantar Fasciitis is the term used to describe microtears, and subsequent inflammation, around the Plantar Fascia’s insertion into the calcaneus (heel bone) or along the arch.
 Microtearing is caused by excessive load on the plantar fasciitis.
 The pain perceived is secondary to the inflammation.

 What causes it?
-This is variable from case to case, but some factors to consider include: - - age - gender - weight; in particular, if you have gained a significant amount of weight in a short period of time (e.g. pregnancy) - prolonged time spent on your feet (either through work or training/exercise) - the surface you spend this time on (e.g. concrete/hard surfaces) - poor footwear (e.g. thin soles, no fastening so foot is not stabilised inside the shoe) - biomechanics (e.g. pronation and tight calf muscles) - commencing a new activity (i.e. taking up running) Differential Diagnoses - arthritis (osteo or rheumatoid) - a calcaneal (heel) stress fracture - tarsal tunnel syndrome - Achille’s tendonitis - heel pad atrophy (loss of fat pad over the heel) - osteomyelitis (infection of the bone; rare) Management Treatment is centred on relieving the symptoms and identifying the underlying cause of the problem.
+This is variable from case to case, but some factors to consider include: - - age - gender - weight; in particular, if you have gained a significant amount of weight in a short period of time (e.g. pregnancy) - prolonged time spent on your feet (either through work or training/exercise) - the surface you spend this time on (e.g. concrete/hard surfaces) - poor footwear (e.g. thin soles, no fastening so foot is not stabilised inside the shoe) - biomechanics (e.g. pronation and tight calf muscles) - commencing a new activity (i.e. taking up running) Differential Diagnoses - arthritis (osteo or rheumatoid) - a calcaneal (heel) stress fracture - tarsal tunnel syndrome - Baxter's neuropathy (impingement of calcaneal nerve) - Achille’s tendinopathy - heel pad atrophy (loss of fat pad over the heel) - osteomyelitis (infection of the bone; rare) Management Treatment is centred on relieving the symptoms and identifying the underlying cause of the problem.

 Relieving the Symptoms R E S T Easier said than done when we’re talking about the feet, but if you continue to weight-bear on (and therefore overload) the plantar fascia, the tissue will continue to tear and the inflammatory cycle continues.